Gravitational-wave constraints on noncommutative spacetime from GW190814: Results and discussion

 In this work, we consider the aligned-spin BBH events and the leading PN correction of noncommutative gravity within the ppE framework.
-It is essential to perform full Bayesian inference that accounts for precession effects and includes higher-order PN corrections in the waveform template to rigorously constrain noncommutative gravity in the future.
-Moreover, with the deployment of next-generation terrestrial GW observatories such as Cosmic Explorer~\cite{Reitze:2019iox}, Einstein telescope~\cite{Punturo:2010zz}, and space-borne detectors including LISA~\cite{LISA:2017pwj}, Taiji~\cite{Hu:2017mde} and TianQin~\cite{TianQin:2015yph}, as well as the Lunar Gravitational-wave Antenna~(LGWA)~\cite{LGWA:2020mma}, a wider variety of interesting systems with higher SNR and more extreme symmetric mass ratio will be detected.
+Although explicit spin–orbit and spin–spin terms are not included in the construction of the noncommutative gravity waveform derived in Kobakhidze {\it et al.}, some spin effects can nevertheless enter the 2PN ppE correction through precession-induced modulations, as discussed in Jenks {\it et al.} This therefore introduces additional degeneracies between $\sqrt{\Lambda}$ and the spin parameters, which are expected to moderately weaken the constraint on $\sqrt{\Lambda}$, as illustrated in previous studies of spin-induced parameter degeneracies \cite{Baird:2012cu, Song:2024pnk}.
+A systematic investigation of these effects would be pursued in future.
+Moreover, with the deployment of next-generation terrestrial GW observatories such as Cosmic Explorer~\cite{Reitze:2019iox}, Einstein telescope~\cite{Punturo:2010zz}, and space-borne detectors including LISA~\cite{LISA:2017pwj}, Taiji~\cite{Hu:2017mde, Du:2025xdq} and TianQin~\cite{TianQin:2015yph}, as well as the Lunar Gravitational-wave Antenna~(LGWA)~\cite{LGWA:2020mma}, a wider variety of interesting systems with higher SNR and more extreme symmetric mass ratio will be detected.
 These include the intermediate-mass black hole binaries~\cite{Reali:2024hqf, Song:2025lpa, Dong:2025ikq} and extreme mass-ratio inspiral~\cite{Babak:2017tow, Lyu:2024gnk, Liang:2024qzf}.
 Such detections will provide valuable opportunities for probing noncommutative gravity in the future.

-In summary, this work presents a comprehensive analysis constraining noncommutative gravity, yielding a 95th percentile upper bound of $\sqrt{\Lambda}<0.46$ for GW190814, representing the strongest limit on noncommutative gravity derived from real GW data so far.
+In summary, this work presents a comprehensive analysis constraining noncommutative gravity, yielding a 95th percentile upper bound of $\sqrt{\Lambda}<0.46$ for GW190814, representing the strongest limit on noncommutative gravity derived from real GW data so far, and corresponding to a characteristic energy scale above $2.2\,E_P$ or a length scale below $0.46\,l_P$.